hexalang/Hexa/docs/reference.md

 // Both normal and extended enums are compatible with each other var color Color = ExtendedColor.Yellow

-// Complex enums also use runtime-known extensibility mechanism similar to the classes let unknown Any = ExtendedColor.Yellow // Instance of `ExtendedColor` is an instance of `Color` too switch unknown {
+// Complex enums also use a runtime-known extensibility mechanism similar to the classes let unknown Any = ExtendedColor.Yellow // Instance of `ExtendedColor` is an instance of `Color` too switch unknown {
 	// Runtime type check and a cast